 Objection: "In verse 17, Paul speaks of ‘those who receive the abundance of grace and the free gift of righteousness.’
 Couldn’t this be understood to mean that Paul is referring to a smaller, sub-category of people that is distinct from the rest of mankind (i.e., those who believe during this lifetime only)?"

 Answer: If we look back to verse 12, it is clear that, according to Paul, the class of people over whom death exercises dominion includes all the human descendants of Adam (the only exception being Christ).
-And verses 15, 18, and 19 make it abundantly clear that, according to Paul, it is this class of people who are going to be justified, given life and made righteous.
+And verses 15, 18, and 19 make it abundantly clear that, according to Paul, it is this class of people who are going to be justified (made righteous) and given life.
 Moreover, we know that the "those" of v.
 17 cannot be restricted only to those who were believing Paul’s gospel when Paul wrote his letter.
-Clearly, Paul anticipated people living after he wrote Romans being justified and made righteous!
+Clearly, Paul anticipated people living after he wrote his letter to the Romans being justified!
 This being the case, v.
 17 cannot be used to limit the number of those Paul has in mind in the next verses.
 Instead, v.
 17 should be understood in light of what Paul says in verses 18 and 19.
 For Paul, "those who receive the abundance of grace and the free gift of righteousness" will ultimately include the entire human race.
 This is the ultimate outcome of Christ's "one act of righteousness."

 Objection: "In v.
 18, Christ's one act of righteousness leads to justification and life for all men only in the sense that it was merely made available to all men.
 It doesn't mean all men are actually going to be justified!"